nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 ## Choosing MIPs to test

 Details are documented in the R markdown notebook.
-Basic approact was
+Basic approach was

  1. Filter picked MIPs to retain the MIPs with the highest logistic score in each scaffold.
  2. Sort the set of MIPs by logistic score
  3. Select the 50 MIPs with the highest logistic scores